 October and ongoing

-Minneapolis Public Schools (MPS) offers an information meeting at local high schools.
+Minneapolis Public Schools (MPS) offers information meetings at local high schools.

 Our MPS liaison is Tammi Harmon.
 Contact Tammi via phone: 612-668-0812 or email: firstname.lastname@example.org